nikerla/vc-content/pages/businessfeatures/product-information-management.md

                         </div>
 						<div class="post-t">What is an SKU?
 SKU definition and meaning</div>
 						<div class="post-descr">
-							Business to business in ecommerce is an online business model with flexible enterprise software as a ground solution for purchasing, selling and promoting services, information, or products.
+							B2B ecommerce has become vital to the global economy.
+Following the most recent predictions, by 2020, all B2B ecommerce revenue will be around 6.7 trillion USD by 2020.
 						</div>
-						<a href="{{ '/glossary/what-is-b2b-ecommerce' | absolute_url }}" class="post-link">Read more...</a>
+						<a href="{{ '/glossary/what-is-sku' | absolute_url }}" class="post-link">Read more...</a>
 					</div>
 				</div>
 				<div class="col">